carsonchapman1123/Tetris/README.md

 poetry shell
 ```

+in order to enter a virtual environment with the required modules installed.

 ### Controls
 Move piece left/right: left/right arrow keys or A/D\
 Rotate piece: up arrow key or W\